 Authenticity brings a new level and a new layer to the writing.
 One of my struggles while writing Stonewall was how to represent the myriad of people who were involved in the Uprising.
 For the first picture book on the subject, I told the overarching story of the Uprising from the perspective of the buildings.
 But someone with authenticity needs to write the story of Marsha P. Johnson, Sylvia Rivera, Stormie DeLarverie, and others who were there and who contributed to the early LGBTQ+ rights movement.
 I believe that every child needs to see herself/himself/themself in books, so the more authentic voices in the community who are telling stories, the better.
 We also need allies telling the stories of allies, family members telling stories from the perspective of family members, and the like.

-Our work at Highlights this fall is all about developing, encouraging, and empowering those new voices.
+Our work at Highlights is all about developing, encouraging, and empowering those new voices.
 Join us!

 Posted on: July 27, 2019